-Because of its effect on the actual structure of the material, there is a distinction made between heat treating the material to facilitate fabrication and heat treating the material to insure optimum conditions for glass sealing, plating or brazing.
+Because of its effect on the actual structure of the material, there is a distinction made between heat treating the material to facilitate fabrication and heat-treating the material to ensure optimum conditions for glass sealing, plating or brazing.

 Stress Relief Annealing: To relieve stress and work hardening of parts at intermediate stages of fabrication.
 It is intended particularly for drawing,